Personnel Policy Manual

 a.
 Annual Leave

 Full-time and part-time District Library Headquarters employees earn but cannot use annual leave during the first three months of employment.
 The first month of employment, for the purpose of calculating annual leave, is the first calendar month that the employee works a majority of a month’s regular schedule.
-Thereafter, annual leave is earned by the calendar month.
+Thereafter, annual leave is earned by the calendar month and recorded per payroll.

 From three months through five years of employment, full-time employees earn eight (8) hours of paid annual leave per month.
 After completion of five years through eleven years of employment, full-time employees earn twelve (12) hours of paid annual leave per month.
 Once eleven years are completed, full-time employees earn fifteen (15) hours of paid annual leave per month.